tenephor/atomizer/README.md

 1. Download and run script under OSX
 2. From the main menu, select Add or Change Path(s): select one or more folders with video encodes
 3. Go back to the main menu and select "Dump Atoms".
 A .csv will be written into the same folder as the script.
 It might take a few minutes depending on how many video files are parsed.

+## Accuracy
+There are countless applications, current and obsolete, that allow writing metadata to video files. iTunes was a popular one.
+Subler was another.
+There are countless applications, current and obsolete, that *automatically* write metadata to video files.
+MetaX and MetaZ are two examples.
+The quality and accuracy of metadata read from any video file is largely dependent on the quality of the app writing it, and decisions of the person using the app.
+Some apps, like iTunes, would mostly use standard atoms, but also create its own atoms in its own custom-created XML space within the file.
+Sometimes there will be off-plane characters in an atom because an app wasn't diligent enough to filter them out before writing.
+Often people would misuse atoms for the wrong purpose.
+The bottom line here is, tagging has never been an excercise in consistency, at least not from user to user.
+This script reads whatever is in there, right or wrong, it does not correct or assume.
+Bullshit in = bullshit out.

 ## Taking it Further:
 Apple's script editor can package the script as an application.